-Actuarial and Underwriting Committee Meeting, December 15,2020 Board of Governors Meeting, December 16, 2020
+A&U Committee Meeting, December 15, 2020 Board of Governors Meeting, December 16, 2020

-CONTRACT ID: Annual Recommended Rate Filings - Effective August 1, 2021 BUDGETED ITEM N/A CONTRACT AMOUNT N/A PURPOSE / SCOPE Purpose: As required by statute, Citizens has completed the annual analysis of recommended rates for $8/1/2021 - 7/30/2022$.
+CONTRACT ID: Annual Recommended Rate Filings - Effective August 1, 2021 BUDGETED ITEM N/A CONTRACT AMOUNT N/A Purpose / Scope Purpose: As required by statute, Citizens has completed the annual analysis of recommended rates for 8/1/2021 - 7/30/2022.
 The purpose of this item is to receive approval from the Board to file these recommended rates with the Florida Office of Insurance Regulation.
 Scope: The presented recommended rate changes include all policy types for manually rated personal and commercial lines of business.
 These recommended rate changes: Comply with the requirement in Florida law that Citizens recommend actuarially sound rates Are not excessive, inadequate, or unfairly discriminatory, and meet the requirements of U.S. Actuarial Standards of Practice except where Florida law supersedes such standards Comply with the statutory "glide path" Considers the Florida Public Hurricane Model, as required by law Include an appropriate charge to pass through the Florida Hurricane Catastrophe Fund Rapid Cash build-up For personal lines, the overall statewide indicated rate change is 14.3%.
 After the application of the glide-path capping, the recommended rate impact is 3.7%.
 For commercial lines, the overall statewide indicated rate change is 57.1%.
 After the application of the glide-path capping, the recommended rate impact is 7.8%.
-CONTRACT TERM(S) Text PROCUREMENT METHOD Text RECOMMENDATION Staff proposes that the Actuarial and Underwriting Committee review and approve for consideration by the Board of Governors to: a) Approve and recommend the 2021 Annual Recommended Rate Filings. b) Upon approval, the presented rate changes will be filed with the Office of Insurance Regulation.
+CONTRACT TERM(S) N/A PROCUREMENT METHOD N/A RECOMMENDATION Citizens' Actuarial and Underwriting Committee recommends that Citizens' Board of Governors: a) Approve and recommend the 2021 Annual Recommended Rate Filings. b) Upon approval, the presented rate changes will be filed with the Office of Insurance Regulation.
 Contacts Brian Donovan, FCAS, MAAA - Chief Actuary